Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 it from the iPXE shell.
 Every script placed in `/sbin/ipxe-commands` will be executed automatically after startup.

-Here is simple instruction on how to use that feature:
+Here is simple instruction on how to use that feature.

 * Run the HTTP server in the directory which contains DTS base image.
 If you build it by yourself, then it should be `meta-dts` subdirectory:
-`build/tmp/deploy/images/genericx86-64`
+`build/tmp/deploy/images/genericx86-64`.

-The easiest way to start an HTTP server is using `http.server` python module:
+The easiest way to start an HTTP server is using `http.server` python module.

 ```bash
 $ python3 -m http.server 9000